Mud (band): 2005–present: Mud II

-Following Gray's death, the three remaining members were given permission by the other founding members of Mud, plus that of Gray's family, to continue using the band's name.
-Berry, Twynham, and Wilson then rechristened the band 'Mud II' and recruited keyboardist and longterm Mud collaborator Chris Savage.
-The following year, Berry left (to focus on performing with Slade) and was replaced by Marc Michalski, creating a lineup of the band which continued until April 2023, when Chris Millward replaced Phil Wilson on drums.
+Following Gray's death the three remaining members were given permission by the other founding members of Mud and Gray's family to continue using the band's name.
+Berry, Twynham and Wilson then renamed the band 'Mud II' and recruited keyboardist and long-term Mud collaborator Chris Savage.
+The following year Berry left (to focus on performing with Slade) and was replaced by Marc Michalski, creating a lineup of the band that continued until April 2023, when Chris Millward replaced Phil Wilson on drums.

-Mount died on 2 December 2006, aged 59, from an apparent suicide.
+Mount died on 2 December 2006, aged 59, apparently from suicide.

 A short version of "Tiger Feet" was played at the opening ceremony of the 2012 Summer Olympics.

 2015–present: Mud revived

-Since 2015, founder members Rob Davis and Ray Stiles have been performing together again under the band name 'Mud', alongside Ian Parker, Keith Read and Pete Phipps.
+Since 2015 founder members Rob Davis and Ray Stiles have been performing together again under the band name 'Mud' and since 2026 alongside Ian Parker (Hollies), Keith Read (Wild Angles) and drummer Paul Castleman.